 People use Pinterest to save ideas, products, to collaborate with friends, and to bookmark things to read later.
 Pinning is typically a solitary activity where Pinners browse and save ideas and products that will help them improve the quality of their lives, their work, health, and even their wardrobe or hairstyle!

-How Does Pinterest Work for Marketers, Businesses, and Bloggers?
+How Does Pinterest Work for Marketers, Businesses, E-commerce, and Bloggers?

 There’s no reason to feel like you’re too late to the game, either.
 While some well-known brands are having great success with their Pinterest marketing, 97% of all searches are unbranded – meaning even a relative unknown can be discovered by new customers who are ready to buy!